tzebrowski/CanSniffer/README.md

 ## About

-`Can Sniffer` is a lightweight application built on top of [ObdMetrics](https://github.com/tzebrowski/ObdMetrics "ObdMetrics") that captures CAN bus traffic using Elm327 BT compatible adapters and saves it to a file.
-This data can later be read and visualized using `SavvyCAN`.
+`Can Sniffer` is a lightweight application built on top of [ObdMetrics](https://github.com/tzebrowski/ObdMetrics "ObdMetrics") that captures CAN bus traffic using Elm327 BT compatible adapters and either saves it to a csv file or stream data through network using `canlogserver` schema.
+This data can later be read and visualized using `SavvyCAN` either by loading the csv or having live update from device.

 Application outputs csv file with following schema